gonzalezJohnas/ObjectRecognitionTrain/README.md

 -	TensorFlow
 -	OpenCV

-Optionally a Cuda environement to launch on a GPU and accelerate the process.
+Optionally a Cuda environment to launch on a GPU and accelerate the process.

 ### General description ###
-As explained in the TensorFlow tutorial, reusing existing architecture for object recognition can de done by retraining the last layer.
+As explained in the TensorFlow tutorial, reusing existing architecture for object recognition can be done by retraining the last layer.
 All the previous architecture remain identical, it can be seen as a generic features extractor.
 On this "feature code" we can retrain the output layer according to our needs.

-So this module provide an Yarp rpc control to create the directory hierarchy in order to match the requirements to retrain the choosen architecture.
+So this module provide an Yarp rpc control to create the directory hierarchy in order to match the requirements to retrain the chosen architecture.

 You can have a deeper insight on the approach with this [paper](https://arxiv.org/pdf/1310.1531v1.pdf).